jhyeonjung97/Resume/README.md

 - **Electrochemical Systems**: Fuel cells, electrolyzers, and energy conversion devices
 - **Materials Informatics**: Data-driven approaches to materials science

+## ⚠️ Important Notes

+### Data Accessibility
+- **Private Data**: Many scripts contain references to private datasets that are not publicly available
+- **Local Paths**: Most files use hardcoded local file paths specific to the development environment
+- **Dependencies**: Scripts may require specific data formats, file structures, or external datasets

+### Standalone Execution
+- **Not Self-Contained**: Most scripts are not designed to run independently without proper data setup
+- **Environment Specific**: File paths, data sources, and configurations are specific to the original development environment
+- **Data Requirements**: Scripts expect specific data formats and directory structures that may not be available

+### Usage Guidelines
+- **Reference Implementation**: These scripts serve as reference implementations and code examples
+- **Adaptation Required**: Users should adapt file paths, data sources, and configurations for their specific environments
+- **Data Preparation**: Ensure proper data formatting and directory structure before execution

 ---

 *This portfolio represents a comprehensive collection of computational materials science tools and methodologies, showcasing expertise in both fundamental computational chemistry and modern data science approaches to materials research.*